langurmonkey/website-source/README.md

 ```

 The original photos are hosted in `gaiasandbox`'s ARI page.
-Since HUGO in Gitlab Pages does not allow any folder called `/public` within `/static`, rename it to `/assets`.
+Since HUGO in Codeberg Pages does not allow any folder called `/public` within `/static`, rename it to `/assets`.
 The generated `index.html` file already points to the renamed folder, so no need to replace any strings.

 You can then copy the contents of ``./output-folder`` to ``$WEB/static/photo-gallery/`` and commit.